Online Master of International Health Management

 An international health degree rooted in global collaboration

-As you pursue your master’s in health care management, you’ll benefit from exposure to international perspectives on health systems through the PLuS Alliance.
-The PLuS Alliance is a partnership between ASU and the University of New South Wales in Sydney, Australia.
-Its goal is to solve global challenges and increase access to world-class higher education in high-need areas.
-Students in the international health management program complete courses online from both ASU and UNSW.
+In the program, you’ll gain an international perspective on health systems through the PLuS Alliance, a partnership between ASU and the University of New South Wales (UNSW) in Sydney, Australia.
+The PLuS Alliance was designed to solve global challenges and increase access to higher education in high-need areas.

 Featured international health management courses